JCDJulian/instant-sloth/README.md

 InstaSloth
 =============

 A Chrome extension that returns an HTML panel of sloths in various moods to be conveniently be used as reaction posts on online social websites.
-Click the sloth inserts it into the active text field.
+Click the sloth to insert it into the active text field.

 The "Random Sloth" [CURRENTLY DISABLED WHILE UNDER DEVELOPMENT] feature searches and randomizes order of images of sloths on Flickr.

+View in Chrome Store: https://chrome.google.com/webstore/detail/instasloth/djjohnahgfjpccljklcmlalioehdcodd

 Instructions/Features
 =============